Real raises $10M from Lightspeed, Megan Rapinoe and others to rethink therapy – TechCrunch

 Safira explained that she might be deep in her thoughts and feelings on Wednesday at 11pm, but can’t get a one-on-one therapy session until 2pm on Monday.
 Her state may have changed.
 With Real, she can get online and access the right pathway in the moment.

-Interestingly, Real’s research shows that most people doing one-on-one therapy said they went for general anxiety, relationship problems, and career advice.
-However, on Real, the top pathways are sexuality, motherhood, and intimacy.
+Interestingly, Real’s research shows that most people doing one-on-one therapy said they went for general anxiety, relationship problems and career advice.
+However, on Real, the top pathways are sexuality, motherhood and intimacy.
 The conclusion is that the things people want to work on the most are not always the things they’re most comfortable digging into in a one-on-one setting.

 By scaling group therapy sessions to an on-demand audience, Real has been able to bring the cost of this type of service way down, especially when compared to one-on-one therapy.

 Real is the product of many years of work in the mental health space.
-While she was studying for her undergrad at Stanford, Safira’s friend attempted suicide.
+While she was studying for her undergrad degree at Stanford, Safira’s friend attempted suicide.
 It was her first time confronting the mental health system and it made her wonder why the system was designed the way it was.
 She threw herself in.

 “[Ariela] looked at something that has been around for so long, therapies in the traditional sense, and flipped it on its head to break up the status quo, and I thought that was really interesting and innovative,” said Megan Rapinoe in an interview with TechCrunch.
 “There are obviously a lot of barriers to access mental health services, for a lot of different reasons.
 Hopefully, this platform can make it easier for people to get the help that they need.”